subnixr/minimal/README.md

 These values can be changed interactively or in any of the init files.

-`PROMPT` and `RPROMPT` should be left untouched, as minimal already takes care.
+`PROMPT` and `RPROMPT` should be left untouched, as minimal already takes care of them.

 ## Available components
 ### Status